 Between May and June students around the country will be graduating from high school.
 Are you a parent considering throwing a graduation party for your graduate?
-This blog post is just what you need to prepare you for the road ahead.
+These graduation party tips are what you need to prepare you for the road ahead.
 Please keep reading.

 While it may seem like a easy thing to pull off, graduation parties can take some planning.
 If you’re a busy mom or dad, starting now will be to your advantage.